 Practical Law is a product designed to assist business lawyers.
 Users can browse content by practice area, resource type, or jurisdiction.
 Alternatively, users can conduct keyword searches across the entire database.
 Practice areas include Capital Markets & Corporate Governance, Commercial Transactions, and Corporate and M&A, among others.
 Practice Notes are written by attorneys and provide how-to guidance and explanations of law and practice pertaining to various legal issues.

 Westlaw offers various sample forms that users can search or browse by state, topic, or publication through its Form Finder.
 To limit a search to transactional forms only, click on "Advanced" next to the search bar.

 The Advanced Search permits users to limit results to include only transactional forms and exclude civil forms, and litigation forms.
 The Advanced Search also permits users to conduct keyword searches in the form title instead of (or in addition to) a full-text search of the agreement.

-Practice Advisor is a Lexis product designed to provide practical guidance from practitioners.
-It is also accessible from the Lexis Advance homepage by clicking the product switcher menu in the top left-hand corner (the icon of nine boxes).
+Practical Guidance is a Lexis product designed to provide practical advice, forms, and tools to practitioners.
+It is accessible from the Lexis+ homepage by clicking the "Practical Guidance" icon in the left-side menu.

 ©Stanford University, Stanford, California 94305.